 Life at Mayoka passed as if in a dream.
 A large portion of each day was spent waiting for and eating the wonderful food.
 We did a lot of writing, reading, swimming, playing Farkel, snorkeling, and lounging, all in the company of our new and not as new friends.
 Our chalet was incredible, with a four poster bed, carved wooden furniture, and plenty of space.
 It was nice to fully unpack instead of living out of our backpacks, as was the usual.
 Our balcony, though not huge, had two comfortable chairs and a great view of the lake.
 Each evening, as the sun began to set, we would congregate on the balcony with a beer or a Fanta and soak in the peaceful transition to night before showering off the day in preparation for dinner.
 The communal outdoor shower was the nicest I have ever seen, built out of local stone with a waterfall showerhead, hot water fueled by a roaring fire, and a perfect view of the lake.
 While having a lot of outdoor time, even in the shower, was wonderful, it did have one main drawback: bugs.
 We bought some mosquito coils to attempt to keep those infernal pests at bay and were always caked in a protective layer of bug spray.
 The shore of Lake Malawi, and Nkhata Bay in particular, is a high-risk malaria zone.
 The snails of Lake Malawi also lead to a high prevalence of bilharzia, which is caused by a parasite that lays eggs that hatch and infest your intestines.
 Pleasant.

+The front view of our chalet at Mayoka Village.
+You can see the small balcony on the left and the big set of bay windows on the right.
+The shower and compost toilet facilities were in the building behind our chalet.
 I took this picture of our chalet (it's the one in the middle) from the raft that was anchored out in Nkhata Bay.
 Every day that we were in residence at Mayoka Village, I would swim to this raft and take in the tranquility and the view.
 Because of its long anchor line, the raft movd a lot and some days the swim was much more taxing than others.Yet another view of our chalet, this time from the beach that fronted the lake.
 In the near distance, under the hut, are the two hammocks in which we spent considerable time.

 Lauren dressed and ready for dinner after our first sunset at Mayoka Village.